-If you are tired but need a bread tomorrow for breakfast, the No Knead Bread is just perfect.
+No Knead Bread is perfect for those days when you are tired but need a bread tomorrow for breakfast.
 It’s so easy to make that it takes almost no effort.
 Even a beginner can make a good bread using this recipe.

 - Mix together flour, salt and yeast in a big bowl.